Education & Learning

 UCSC Undergraduate Internship Program

-Run by our Native Plant Program Director Brett Hall, interns in the Interactive Ecology Program learn about conservation and land management, ecology & evolution, and goals for the Arboretum native gardens whileparticipating in fieldwork and building plant collections through seed germination, propagation, nursery work, and planting.
-All-day field trips to local wild areas focus on plant communities and techniques involved in vegetation mapping, classification, habitat assessment, and surveys.
+Run by our Native Plant Program Student Coordinator, Jeremy Silberman with direction & guidance by NPP Director Brett Hall, interns in the Interactive Ecology Program learn about conservation and land management, ecology & evolution, and goals for the Arboretum native gardens whileparticipating in fieldwork and building plant collections through seed germination, propagation, nursery work, and planting.
+Whenever possible, all-day field trips to local wild areas focus on plant communities and techniques involved in vegetation mapping, classification, habitat assessment, and surveys.

 Arboretum student quotes: